From Scripture to Science: Why Hinduism Advocates Silent Eating

 On this issue of silence, Swami Sri Sivananda says, "Observe Mouna (silence) during food," (=when you're consuming food) (pg.
 111, Yoga in Daily Life), and "Observe silence when you take your food," (pg.
 85, Health & Happiness).
 And, the author of Autobiography of a Yogi says, "Eat in silence...
 God loves silence" (December 10, Spiritual Diary by Paramahansa Yogananda).

-It is sinful to talk and eat at the same time.
-Mahatmas and Hindu scriptures have prescribed the rule that one should, after offering prayers to honour the food, eat one's meal in silence.
-That is, one should concentrate on what one eats, without looking at one's mobile phone, or swiping the phone, or reading what has been posted on the Facebook, Twitter or else.
-Great many of them love watching TV or videos on YouTube, a habit that is both deleterious to one's mind and health.
-One's concentration should solely be on act of eating, which a sacred act that one daily performs to keep oneself healthy and alive.
+It is considered sinful to talk whilst eating.
+Mahatmas and Hindu scriptures have prescribed the practice that, after offering prayers in honour of the food, one should eat in silence.
+Namely, one ought to concentrate wholly on the act of eating, refraining from looking at one’s mobile phone, scrolling through it, or reading posts on Facebook, Twitter, or other social media platforms.
+Many individuals also indulge in watching television or videos on YouTube during meals, a habit deleterious both to mental and physical health.
+One’s concentration should be solely on the act of eating, which is a sacred ritual performed daily to sustain one’s health and life.

 1. You eat a lot less: “Our brains keep track of the amount of food sensations that occur,” says Professor Charles Spence, head of the Crossmodal Research Laboratory at the University of Oxford in England.
 “When there is no noise, eating becomes more tactical; and there is more smell sensation, because the auditory sensation of noise isn’t overloading the brain — it is able to attend to the task of eating.”
 And since there is less distraction, the satiety signals that your stomach sends to your brain are actually heard.